 There you Have it – The Ultimate Italy Bucket List!
 What Else Is on Your List of Places to See in Italy Before You Die?

-If you’re headed to Europe, make sure to check out my top packing tips for Europe, and my advice for looking stylish on a long haul flight.
+If you’re headed to Europe, make sure to check out my top packing tips for Europe, and my advice for what to wear on a long haul flight.
 First time in Europe?
 Make sure to avoid these common tourist mistakes.

 Liked this?
 Pin it for later!